SlaxWeb/Framework/docs/source/gettingstarted/index.rst

-The application we will build in this guide will be a simple news application, where we will have 2 pages, one for displaying of said news, and one for creating and editing.
+The application we will build in this guide will be a simple news application, where we will have 2 pages, one for displaying of said news, and one for creating and editing, we will also create a third page, which will just be a static page.
 It is advised that you go through this guide to get a feeling how applications are written with the SlaxWeb Framework.

 Contents: